Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Conclusions

 \section{Conclusions}

 We presented MREF-AD, an adaptive Mixture-of-Experts framework for multimodal neuroimaging-based Alzheimer's disease diagnosis.
-By modeling amyloid PET, MRI, and demographic features as independent experts and using a gating network for subject-specific fusion, MREF-AD achieves robust and interpretable predictions even when modalities are missing.
-Compared with baseline multilayer perceptron models and traditional classifiers, MREF-AD achieved superior diagnostic performance across AUROC, accuracy, and F1-score, demonstrating the benefit of adaptive fusion.
+By modeling amyloid PET, MRI, and demographic features as independent experts and using a gating network for subject-specific fusion, MREF-AD achieves robust and interpretable predictions.
+Furthermore, our results show that the model maintains AD diagnostic utility even when a specific imaging modality is missing at inference.
+Compared with traditional classifiers and state-of-the-art frameworks, MREF-AD achieved superior diagnostic performance across accuracy and F1-score, demonstrating the benefit of regional adaptive fusion.
 Beyond performance gains, the interpretability analysis revealed biologically meaningful expert weighting patterns, including modality--region combinations that align with known biomarker progression and highlight temporal and subcortical involvement in AD.
 These results highlight MREF-AD's potential as both a predictive and explanatory framework for multimodal neuroimaging.
 While we illustrate its utility on Alzheimer's disease diagnosis, the architecture is general and can be extended to other neurological disorders, additional imaging or molecular modalities, and longitudinal or prognostic modeling tasks.